 Its unique appearance can become a statement piece wherever you place it in your house.
 But what about as a countertop?
 Is it worth it?

-Here are three reasons why it is or isn’t it a good choice for you:
+Here are three reasons why it is or isnโt a good choice for you:

 Durability: As mentioned above, labradorite has a Mohs hardness rating between 6 and 6.5.

 Cost: Labradorite is not as common as granite.
 It can only be found in certain countries.
-Because it is not readily available, plus its unique features and characteristics make it a luxury material, labradorite is expensive.
+Because it is not readily available, plus its unique features and characteristics make it a luxury material, the stone slabs are expensive.

-Installation: Labradorite is considered a luxury material so installation requires professional expertise.
+Installation: Since it’s considered a luxury material, installation requires professional expertise.

-Furthermore, labradorite is quite heavy so an ordinary wood might buckle under its weight.
-If you combine it with wood, make sure you choose a sturdy wood material.
+Furthermore, the slabs are quite heavy, and an ordinary wood might buckle under its weight.
+If you combine it with wood, choose a sturdy wood material.

 Is Labradorite A Granite?